Halyjo/MedSeg/README.md

 It is strongly advised to apply a Nvidia gpu.
 The training can be performed on a CPU, but it will take more than several days and probably several weeks to complete.

+The loss and the optimizer can currently only be changed in `controller2d.py`, but will be specified in *MedSeg/config.py* in the future.

 ## Requirements
 Specified in *MedSeg/requirements.txt*.